 You can also engage people through valuable discussion.
 Write about an issue that is relevant to your industry, then ask questions that will facilitate dialogue between you and your audience.
 People love to give their own opinions on pretty much everything, so give them an opportunity to share their thoughts with you.

 When considering your own social media marketing strategy, it’s wise to research what your competitors are doing.
 What’s getting good results, and what’s failing?
 This can help you refine your own strategy, and get you to the top in search engine rankings.
 This takes some time and effort, but it ultimately yields great results for boosting your own social media presence.
-You need to invest a good bit of time checking out competitors’ profiles, reading their content, and reviewing how and when their audiences responds.
+You need to invest a good bit of time checking out competitors’ profiles, reading their content, and reviewing how and when their audiences respond.

 Maybe YouTube and Instagram are more effective in your industry because people are responding positively and more frequently to visual content.
 Or maybe your industry is having more success by building thought leadership and brand authority using Facebook and LinkedIn.
-Knowing where to focus your efforts and knowing where you would just be wasting time and energy are both really important to developing an efficient social media strategy.
+Knowing where to focus your efforts and knowing where you would just be wasting time and energy are both really important to developing an effective social media strategy.

 It’s also worthwhile to spend some time checking out what really successful brands that aren’t in your industry are doing.
 What seems to be working the best for the most popular brands right now?
 And what has caused previously popular brands to fall behind?
 Researching the non-competitors can give you some valuable insights into some techniques that might work for your business too.